The Bridgespan Group: History

 In 2022 The Economist published "Bridgespan Group: the most powerful consultants you've never heard of" which mentioned work with MacKenzie Scott and cited annual revenue of $59m and 329 employees in 2000.

 Current operations

 The Bridgespan Group now operates from eight locations: offices in Boston, San Francisco, New York, Mumbai, Johannesburg and Singapore; and hubs in Washington and Delhi.

 The Bridgespan Group's website is organized into several learning centers, focusing on particular aspects of nonprofit management, such as hiring, strategy and funding.
-The site is interactive and includes free access to resources—articles, podcasts, videos, Q&A sessions, as well as several Bridgespan case studies.
+The site includes free access to resources—articles, podcasts, videos, Q&A sessions, as well as several Bridgespan case studies.
 The website also features an online job board.
+The company releases research reports regarding non profit funding.

-The organization claims it specializes in helping clients to effect the greatest possible change with their charitable donations.
-It advises clients against spreading donations too thinly so "that they have no real impact."
+The organization claims it specializes in helping clients to effect the greatest possible change with their charitable donations and advises clients against spreading donations too thinly.